Inspiring Before & After Photos of Campers with Painted Cabinets

 One other way she completely transformed this kitchen was by removing the upper cabinets and adding open shelving.
 The whole RV instantly feels bigger!

-6. Painting Pop-Up Camper Cabinets
+6. Painted Pop-Up Camper Cabinets

 A pop-up camper makeover is a fun project requiring much less work than renovating a big fifth wheel.